-4.4 PUTTING A PROGRAM INTO MEMORY
+4.4 Putting A Program Into Memory

 Programming begins with ensuring that the controller is in PROGRAM mode and at step number 01.
 To do this, press the MODE button while the servo is NOT in motion.
 The displays must be blinking.
-Next, push and HOLD the CLR key for five seconds.
+Next, push and HOLD the clear (CLR) key for five seconds.
 You have now cleared the memory and are at step one and ready to begin programming.
-"01 000.000" should be displayed.
+"01 000.000 " should be displayed.
 Please note that you do not have to clear the memory each time you wish to enter or change data.
 Data in the program can be changed simply by writing the new data over the old.

-Up to 7 programs can be stored, number 0-6.
+Up to 7 programs can be stored, numbered 0 to 6.
 To access a different program, press the minus key while showing a G code.
 The display will change to: